DANser-freelancer/code_bits/README.md

 I simply like how pipe start, end, and sections are clearly defined without having to go through some method.
 And of course you could store the value somewhere else, or protect it by using a binding or a generator instead of a basic function.
 Yes this is not highly optimized because every pipe section is a function call that then calls the target function.
-But both of the other variants are using an additional function call be it `.reduce(callback)` or `.method.method.method`.
+But both of the other variants are using an additional function call, be it `.reduce(callback)` or `.method.method.method`.